Luk-kar/SmogSense/server_deployment/README.md

 - **app:** Clones the SmogSense repository and prepares application scripts.
 - **config:** Copies environment and configuration files.
 - **deploy:** Runs tests, builds Docker images, and starts services via Docker Compose.
-- **browser:** Updates the package index, installs the Chromium browser, and sets Chromium as the default browser for all users[7].
+- **browser:** Updates the package index, installs the Chromium browser, and sets Chromium as the default browser for all users.

 ---